 Best Loan Calculators

-If you cannot find your loan statement, you will need to know a few details about your loan in order to calculate your loan balance.
+If you cannot find your loan statement, you will need to know a few details about your loan to calculate your loan balance.
 Use a traditional loan calculator and input the remaining time left on your loan, your monthly payment, and your interest rate.
 Then you will have to make a guestimate on your loan balance.
-Once all the numbers match up you have found your loan balance.
+Once all the numbers match up, you have found your loan balance.
 Of course, you can also call your lender or visit their website to get an accurate statement of your loan balance.

 Or get straight to the number you are looking for with a loan balance calculator.